krithikasivaram/sivaramambikasaran.github.io/teaching.md

 permalink: /teaching/
 ---

-This page serves as a directory for the courses I have taught, which is freely available to the public.
+This page serves as a directory for the courses I am teaching and have taught.

 ## Indian Institute of Science